Cambridge-Hands-On-Science/Experiments/Experiments/CBS Talks/When Your Salad Find You Tasty.md

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

-**Mitigation**: Only the speaker (experienced with these samples) should handle the specimens, do not let any audience members near them
+**Mitigation**: Only the speaker (experienced with these specimens) should handle them, do not let any audience members near them

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3